The Coalition for Seniors’ and Nursing Home

 II Definition

-The Coalition for Seniors’ and Nursing Home Residents’ Rights (CSNHRR) is a non-partisan, non-sectarian umbrella organization which brings together different like-minded groups/individuals to endorse and promote shared principles.
+The Coalition for Seniors’ and Nursing Home Residents’ Rights (CSNHRR) is an umbrella organization which brings together different like-minded groups/individuals to endorse and promote shared principles.
 All are volunteer positions.

 III Purpose